wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/emoji.md

 <!-- toc: reference.json -->

-# Universal Emoji Support
+# Emoji Support

 [Go to the API Reference](docs/emoji#api-reference)

-Runtime content management by the [Angular Router](https://angular.io/api/router/Router).
-The package provides a set of features for automatically install content resolvers to load content files from assets while routing lazily loaded modules.
-The content is then accessible within the same module components' template via the `wmContent` structural directive.
+Universal emoji support for Angular.
+The package provides utilities and components rendering emoji as images whenever the native support were missing.

 &nbsp;